ORIGINS OF NCCG

 That completed temple is the Messianic Community, the task of NCCG being to complete what has been built before over two millennia.

-As a result of this experience and a wonderful outpouring of the Ruach haQodesh (Holy Spirit) in April 1996, six souls united, by the grace of Yahweh, to begin the New Covenant Church of God (B'rit Chadashah Assembly of Yahweh) in Bergen, Norway, and have since grown into many thousands of souls.
+As a result of this experience and a wonderful outpouring of the Ruach haQodesh (Holy Spirit) in April 1996, six souls united, by the grace of Yahweh, to begin the New Covenant Assemblies of Yahweh (NCAY) in Bergen, Norway, and have since grown into many thousands of souls.

-throughout the world and sharing the good news with all people of Yah'shua the Messiah (Jesus Christ) and His Kingdom.
-The Church is strong and vibrant in India where it has several thousand members and is currently growing in Africa, North America and Europe.
+Other goals of NCAY include the planting of local assemblies (congregations) throughout the world and sharing the good news with all people of Yah'shua the Messiah (Jesus Christ) and His Kingdom.
+NCAY has been strongest in India and Africa with a following in North America and Europe.

-The New Covenant Church of God (B'rit Chadashah Assembly of Yahweh) is not associated with, or derived from, any other church or group.
+NCAY is not associated with, or derived from, any other church or group.
 It's members come from a rich and diverse background as either fresh converts from the world or from paganism, or as former Lutherans, Pentecostals, Baptists, Messianic Jews, Mormons, RLDS (Community of Christ), Anglicans (Presbyterians), members of Independent and indigenous churches, etc..
-In some countries (like India) whole congregations are converting to NCCG.
+In some countries (like India, Kenya and Myanmar) whole congregations have converted.

-The Bible is its only recognised primary canonical book of Scripture though the Church accepts a secondary canon consisting of the scriptures of the sub-apostolic fathers (such as Clement of Rome, Ignatius and Polycarp), some apocryphal and pseudepigraphical Old Testament works (such as Ecclesiasticus and the Wisdom of Solomon) and the modern revelations and prophecies found in the Olive Branch.
+The Bible is its only recognised primary canonical book of Scripture though NCAY accepts a secondary canon consisting for use by its priesthood.
+These include some of the scriptures of the sub-apostolic fathers (such as Clement of Rome, Ignatius and Polycarp), some apocryphal and pseudepigraphical Old Testament works (such as Ecclesiasticus and the Wisdom of Solomon) and the modern revelations and prophecies found in the Olive Branch.

-For the full story of the NCCG Logo (the Olive Menorah), click the button to the left.
+For the full story of the NCAY Logo (the Olive Menorah), click the button to the left.

-The New Covenant Church of God is charismatic, though it rejects the so-called glossolalia (ecstatic tongues) of the Pentecostal Movement and its off-shoots.
+NCAY is neither cessationist nor charismatic.
+It rejects the so-called glossolalia (ecstatic tongues) of the Pentecostal Movement and its charismatic off-shoots.
 It has considerable experience in prophecy, visions, dream interpretation, and deliverance ministry and has a highly developed theology.
-With the exception of its views of the charismatic gifts, contemporary revelation, and its rejection of the rapture doctrine, the New Covenant Church of God is probably closest theologically to the traditional Methodist Church and Messianic Judaism.
+With the exception of its views of the charismatic gifts, contemporary revelation, and its rejection of the rapture doctrine, NCAY is probably closest theologically to the traditional Methodist Church (as it is Arminian) and the Messianic Movement (as it is Torah-obedient).
 It has many friends from most of the branches of Christendom.

 For an extensive treatment of New Covenant doctrine and practice, please return to the